 The only UK developed, internationally accredited, independently evaluated programme, described as the gold standard in suicide prevention training?

-Dates for UK based events are now live for February through to November 2018, in Cardiff, London, with Manchester and Birmingham dates to follow (expressions of interest welcome).
+Dates for UK based events are now live for May through to December 2019 in London, Birmingham and Cardiff.

 Associate Tutors attend a 5-day development programme to learn the workshop materials, delivery and knowledge, and to deepen their understanding of the learning outcomes.
 Successful completion of a reflective practice journal after a mentor- supported delivery of their 1st programme provides a complete suicide prevention training development programme accredited by C&G of London.

 Upon completion, tutors are licensed to provide SFA: Suicide First Aid through Understanding Suicide Interventions